Quick Summary

 Risks of Covering Your Head Too Soon After a Hair Transplant

-It’s completely understandable to want to cover your head right after a hair transplant, especially when you’re conscious about the way your scalp looks immediately following surgery.
+It’s completely understandable to want to cover your hairline, temples or crown right after a hair transplant, especially when you’re conscious about the way your scalp looks immediately following surgery.
 However, it’s crucial to allow your scalp ample space and time to heal properly.
 Covering it too soon could compromise your results and lead to several potential complications.
 Here are some important reasons to delay reaching for that hat or beanie:

 - Reduce sweating: Covering your head can lead to excessive sweating, especially if the material isn’t breathable.
 Sweat can irritate your healing scalp or even lead to inflammation, setting back your recovery.